 Best Overall : Freshdesk

-Freshdesk was created in 2010 after the founders’ frustrating customer service experience with a broken TV.
-Since then, the company has developed a variety of communication, sales, and marketing tools under the umbrella of Freshworks.
+Freshdesk was created in 2010, and since then, the company has developed a variety of communication, sales, and marketing tools under the umbrella of Freshworks.
 Although Freshdesk can scale to support businesses of all sizes, its ease of use, affordable pricing, and enterprise-level automations make it a perfect choice for small businesses.

 Freshdesk’s star feature is a shared inbox that makes it easy for teams to sort, assign, and collaborate on tickets.
-The software automatically converts incoming email, voicemail, and even Twitter and Facebook support requests into tickets, and prioritizes and assigns them to the right agents.
+The software automatically converts incoming email, calls, and even Twitter and Facebook support requests into tickets, and prioritizes and assigns them to the right agents.

 Freshdesk also uses automation to help you eliminate repetitive tasks and focus on tickets that need more attention.
 You can send customers automatic email notifications based on their ticket status, perform multiple actions on a ticket with a single click, or set tickets to automatically move to the next stage based on time and event triggers.
 It even comes with agent collision detection to prevent more than one agent from working on the same ticket.

 Freshdesk’s paid plans offer integrations with many platforms, including Google Apps, JIRA, live chat apps, Zoho CRM, FreshBooks, QuickBooks, Dropbox, OneDrive, Mailchimp, SurveyMonkey, and many others through Zapier.

 Freshdesk offers three paid plans suitable for small to medium businesses — a pretty full-featured free plan is also available.
 A 21-day free trial unlocks all of the features, including those of the Enterprise plan, below.

 - Email ticketing